 Werner Herzog's homepage allows you to order films without getting to know their prices.

-Find "Where The Green Ants Dream (Wo die grünen Ameisen träumen)" on DVD, BluRay or on streaming services
+Find "Where The Green Ants Dream (Wo die grünen Ameisen träumen)" on DVD or BluRay

 Explore more Aboriginal movies

 Explore movie history with the Aboriginal film timeline.